Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: EXPERIMENTS

 \underline{\textit{Operator Generation vs. Natural Language Reasoning.}} Against large-scale supervised methods, Operation-R1 outperforms TableGPT2 (72B, 2.36M samples) by 10.12 points on WikiTQ and 10.97 points on TabFact, demonstrating the superiority of targeted operator-based preprocessing over massive generic pre-training.
 Table-R1-SFT with Llama-3.1-8B achieves the highest WikiTQ score (83.8\%) but requires 34K curated reasoning traces from DeepSeek-R1.
 Operation-R1 maintains robust performance with 6.8× less training data while surpassing all SFT variants on TabFact (+2.37 points).
 This provide empirical evidence that structured operator composition can be easier to learn than free-form textual reasoning in our setting.

-\underline{\textit{Preprocessing-then-QA vs. End-to-End RL.}} Among RL-based methods, Table-R1-ZERO trains directly from base models using GRPO with 49K samples, achieving 81.2\%/87.6\% on Llama-3.1-8B.
-Our controlled comparison with GRPO and DAPO—which train end-to-end QA on the same Qwen3-4B backbone with 11K full-dataset samples—reveals their limited effectiveness (78.78\%/91.97\% and 79.08\%/92.24\%).
-Remarkably, Operation-R1 outperforms both by 2.54/1.23 points with only 5K samples, \textit{despite being trained solely on operator generation rather than the QA task itself}.
-This counterintuitive result demonstrates that learning operator-based preprocessing is fundamentally simpler and more impactful than end-to-end reasoning.
-End-to-end QA conflates table understanding, information selection, and multi-step reasoning into a single objective where binary accuracy rewards provide sparse, ambiguous credit assignment.
-Our two-stage paradigm decouples these challenges: fine-grained Cell-Focused QA verification delivers deterministic, step-wise feedback at every transformation, enabling precise credit assignment that makes operator learning tractable for small models without the supervision complexity of monolithic approaches.
+\underline{\textit{Preprocessing-then-QA vs. End-to-End RL.}} Our controlled comparison with Table-R1-GRPO and Table-R1-DAPO—which train end-to-end QA on the same Qwen3-4B backbone with 11K samples—yields 78.78\%/91.97\% and 79.08\%/92.24\%. \textsf{Operation-R1} outperforms both by over 2 points on WikiTQ using only 5K samples, \textit{despite being trained solely on operator generation rather than the QA task itself}.
+This counterintuitive result stems from a fundamental difference in supervision quality: end-to-end QA conflates table understanding, information selection, and multi-step reasoning into a single objective with sparse, binary reward signals.
+Our two-stage paradigm decouples these challenges—Cell-Focused QA verification provides deterministic, step-wise feedback at each transformation, enabling precise credit assignment that makes operator learning tractable for lightweight models without the supervision complexity of monolithic approaches.